 Read what others who have read it have to say: Click Here.

 Check out the pages of this website; don’t forget to check the “Links” page and sample its offerings, including TV appearances on the book: Click Here; then Here.
 Also, on the “Vignettes of Actual Assists” page, scan the accounts of some actual assists I have made.
 Leave a comment on the blog page.
-Then do yourself, and your friends and loved ones who drive, a huge favor: Click Here, Here, Here, or Here, or go to a favorite bookstore.
+Then do yourself, and your friends and loved ones who drive, a huge favor: Click Here, Here, Here, or Here.

-Website page, “Roadside Assisting by Law Enforcement Officers“, highlights my effort to empower law enforcement officers, especially in light of increasing, ominous distrust of police arising from recent ugly incidents in cities like Ferguson, Baltimore, Dallas, Kansas City, Baton Rouge, Charlotte, and Tulsa – to perform simple, safe, quick low-risk assists (only tire changes and bringing gas to a vehicle out of fuel) for members of communities they serve and protect – with the agenda to build bridges to these communities.
+Website page, “Roadside Assisting by Law Enforcement Officers“, highlights my effort to empower law enforcement officers, especially in light of increasing, ominous distrust of police arising from recent ugly incidents in cities like Ferguson, Baltimore, Dallas, Kansas City, Baton Rouge, Charlotte, and Tulsa – to perform simple, safe, quick low-risk assists (only tire changes and bringing gas to a vehicle out of fuel) for members of communities they serve and protect – with the agenda to win hearts and minds in these communities.
+Available here is a free 50-minute training video I produced which summarizes the book and provides several pro-active measures police can use.

 Website page, “Roadside Survival for Driver Education” includes the PowerPoint file I have used for several presentations at driver education conferences around the country.
-This is an excellent summary of the book.
+This is an excellent summary of the book, and it is available for use free by all Driver Education teachers.
 Click here to see attachment.

 With onset of widespread snow and ice in January, 2016, I prepared a 2-page listing of “Winter Driving Tips” which just could be an outline for a chapter in the future.
 Click to see attachment: Winter Driving Tips